 The April 10, 2024 cruise on the Norwegian Star departs from Rio De Janeiro, Brazil.
-On this 17 Night Transatlantic: Brazil & Canary Islands (Rio De Janeiro To Lisbon) sailing, the ship will visit a total of 11 different cruise port destinations, including its departure port.
+On this 17 Night Transatlantic: Brazil & Canary Islands (Rio De Janeiro To Lisbon) sailing, the ship will visit a total of 11 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Wednesday, Apr 10th and returns on Saturday, Apr 27th.

 Use the buttons below to toggle between cabin types.